steviet108/Crypto-Prophecy/README.md

 ---
 ![Fintech-image](./images/crypto_image.png)

 This is an application to analyze historical data on a specific cryptocurrency to help investors decide if they want to include it in their portfolio.
-The user will interact with this web application.
-The user is asked what coin they would like to analyze and is given metrics and predictive models to help decide if its a good asset to hold.
+The user will be able to interact with the web application.
+The user selects what coin they would like to analyze and is given metrics and predictive models to help decide if its a good asset to hold.

 ***
 ## Technologies

 This app uses python 3.7 with the following libraries and dependencies: